 The settlement was first mentioned in a document from 1245 as Villa Harka.
 The village became the property of Sopron in 1429.
 The name Harka was changed to Magyarfalva in 1948.
-As a result of the referendum held in 1989, the settlement reqained its former name on 1 April 1990.
+The new settlers mistakenly changed the German-sounding name of the village (Harka/Harkau) to Magyarfalva, without realizing that the name of the settlement comes from the dignitary title "horka" from the time of the Hungarian conquest.
+As a result of the referendum held in 1989, the settlement regained its former name on 1 April 1990.